 Skip to main content

-Executing scripts or executables
+Running scripts and executables

 Example

-A Java command execution c:\test\program.exe accepts multiple arguments.
+A Java command runs c:\test\program.exe and accepts multiple arguments.

 The parameters for this would be defined in the Java job definition as follows: